KristiDodaj/RECAP/README.md

 # RECAP

-An app providing users with a 24-hour recap of the most ongoing events
+An app providing users with a 24-hour recap of the most current events

 ## Screenshots